 Transparency in the supply chain

-As an active member of the Electronics Industry Citizenship Coalition (EICC), Ciena supports efforts to ensure that working conditions are safe; that workers are treated with respect and dignity; and, that business operations are environmentally responsible and conducted ethically.
+As an active member of the Responsible Business Alliance (RBA), Ciena supports efforts to ensure that working conditions are safe; that workers are treated with respect and dignity; and, that business operations are environmentally responsible and conducted ethically.
 More specifically, Ciena supports the California Transparency in Supply Chains Act, which seeks to increase the quantity of information made available by manufacturers and retailers regarding their efforts to address the issues of slavery and human trafficking.
 Ciena is engaged in many initiatives to ensure there is no human trafficking, forced labor, or child labor in its supply chain, including:

 - Ciena requires its suppliers to comply with all applicable laws, which include those related to slavery and human trafficking.
 Additionally, Ciena requires its key suppliers to confirm their compliance with United Nations labor and human rights conventions, including the abolition of child, bonded and forced labor, as well as working-hours laws and anti-discriminatory work practices.

-- Ciena assesses its suppliers against the requirements of the EICC Code of Conduct, which precludes forced labor, slavery and trafficking of persons.
-This assessment includes evaluating results of independent, announced, third party compliance audits, conducted in line with EICC audit protocols.
+- Ciena assesses its suppliers against the requirements of the RBA Code of Conduct, which precludes forced labor, slavery and trafficking of persons.
+This assessment includes evaluating results of independent, announced, third party compliance audits, conducted in line with RBA audit protocols.

-- In the ongoing development of its supplier assessment program, Ciena will require suppliers to confirm, through completion of the EICC’s SAQ (Self-Assessment Questionnaire), their compliance with fair labor practices.
+- In the ongoing development of its supplier assessment program, Ciena will require suppliers to confirm, through completion of the RBA’s SAQ (Self-Assessment Questionnaire), their compliance with fair labor practices.